About The Author, Who Am I?

 I started by using "Microsoft Word" to make a rough draft design of how I thought

-my website should look as well as other ideas that came to mind that I wanted to incorporate.
+my site should look as well as other ideas that came to mind that I wanted to incorporate.

 From there I hired a young man with web design skills who came to our home.
 He transferred my